Admidio/admidio/adm_program/libs/htmlawed/htmLawed_README.txt

 -- 3.4  Attributes ------------------------------------------------oo

   htmLawed will only permit attributes described in the HTML specs (including deprecated ones).
-It also permits some attributes for use with the 'embed' element (the non-standard 'embed' element is supported in htmLawed because of its widespread use), and the the 'xml:space' attribute (valid only in XHTML 1.1).
-A list of such 111 attributes and the elements they are allowed in is in section:- #5.2.
+It also permits some attributes for use with the 'embed' element (the non-standard 'embed' element is supported in htmLawed because of its widespread use), and the 'allowfullscreen' (in 'iframe', because of its widespread use), 'bordercolor' (in 'table', 'td' and 'tr', because of its widespread use), and 'xml:space' (valid only in XHTML 1.1) attributes.
+A list of such 112 attributes and the elements they are allowed in is in section:- #5.2.
 Using the '$spec' argument, htmLawed can be forced to permit custom, non-standard attributes as well as custom rules for standard attributes (section:- #2.3).

   When '$config["deny_attribute"]' is not set, or set to '0', or empty ('""'), all the 111 attributes are permitted.
 Otherwise, '$config["deny_attribute"]' can be set as a list of comma-separated names of the denied attributes. 'on*' can be used to refer to the group of potentially dangerous, script-accepting attributes: 'onblur', 'onchange', 'onclick', 'ondblclick', 'onfocus', 'onkeydown', 'onkeypress', 'onkeyup', 'onmousedown', 'onmousemove', 'onmouseout', 'onmouseover', 'onmouseup', 'onreset', 'onselect' and 'onsubmit'.